Getting Started - Patients

 Cannabis is complex and so is your health, and using cannabis under the supervision of trained healthcare professionals is important.
 Our physicians and educators will continue to work alongside you, understanding and considering your health history, health goals, and placing importance on your safety – making sure that you understand potential risks such as drug interactions.

 The Collège des médecins du Québec still requires patients be enrolled in a study in order to access medical cannabis.
 The field of medical cannabis still requires much more research and your participation in these studies helps ensure that cannabis is treated as a prescribed medication and pros and cons of using cannabis are captured.

 At Santé Cannabis we create treatment plans detailing types of medical cannabis, dosing, and method of administration.
-We create individualized plans understanding the specifics of certain products, and these specific products will not be available in a retail shop.
+We create individualized plans understanding the specifics of certain products, and these specific products will not necessarily be available at the SQDC.